© 2017 Leo Salomaa

 Special actions are used for special things like using an ability, opening a door or interacting with an objective.
 Complex actions may require spending more than one action point.
 If something requires two separate special actions they have to be made during a single activation.

 Resolved as a shoot action but only make a single attack roll regardless of the ranged weapon used.
-Keep in mind that only the model being shot by the active model can make an opposed attack roll.
-Reactive shots by models not being attacked make normal attack rolls.
+When reactive shoot is used to shoot back at the active model the attack rolls are resolved as an opposed roll.

-An activated mercenary moves along the battlefields edge twice in antempt to flank the enemy warband.
-The enemies have posted an unarmed observer bot that sees the mercenary and makes a spot reaction.
+The mercenary from the previous example continues her activation moving along the battlefields edge twice in an antempt to flank the enemy warband.
+The robots have posted an unarmed hoverbot that discovers the mercenary and makes a spot reaction!

-The mercenary (quality 6) ends her activation and makes two quality rolls gettin 3 and 3.
-Due to the spot action the observer bot (quality 5) gets to make an opposed quality roll.
-It gets a 5 canceling the mercenarys double threes.
-It becomes the bots warbands turn as they get alerted!
+The mercenary (quality 6) ends her activation and makes three quality rolls getting 1, 3 and 3.
+Due to the spot reaction the observer bot (quality 5) gets to make an opposed quality roll.
+It rolls a 5 canceling all of the mercenerys rolls!
+It becomes the robots' turn as they get alerted!

 “A bold operation is one in which success is not a certainty but which in case of failure leaves one with sufficient forces in hand to cope with whatever situation may arise.